SenecaCountyOhio/SenCO-GIS-Guide/Land_Use.md

 definitions of land that sometimes require different levels of detail.
 Seneca County invested in a Geographic Information System (GIS) in order to develop and maintain a Land Code Dataset that maps every parcel’s Land Codes.
-The original Land Code Dataset included cover and uses of land and was developed by individually assessing each parcel in Seneca County.
+The original Land Code Dataset included a mix of cover and uses of land and was developed in 2004 by the Seneca County Engineer and Seneca County Regional Planning Department.
+Around 2017, the original layer was stripped down and rebuilt using new aerial imagery from Pictometry by Alex Rodd of the Seneca County Auditor's Office.

 In recent years, the types of agricultural uses and conservation programs recognized in CAUV has increased, and so the Land Code Dataset has grown to reflect these changes.
-Figure 1 details the current attributes included in the original Land Use Dataset.
-As the dataset’s breadth expanded, it was decided that the single Land Code dataset should be separated between the General Land Codes and Land Programs.
-With this system, conservation practices and other land contract programs can be maintained separately from the General Land Codes.
+Figure 1 details the current attributes included in the 2017 Land Use Dataset.
+Since the dataset’s breadth expanded, it was decided that the single Land Code dataset should be separated between the Land Codes and Land Programs.
+With this system, conservation practices and other land contract programs can be maintained separately from the generalized Land Codes.
 The two datasets can then be combined when used for valuation of properties.

 ## Improved GIS Dataset Structure
-Rather than maintian one large dataset trying to describe Land Codes and Land Programs, the improved workflow will separate General Land Codes and Land Programs information.
-Land Codes usually describes physical land types (Woodland, River, Cropland, etc.) while Land Programs documents Federal, State, or County managed land contracts that identify how people are using the land (Conservation, Commerical Woodland, Golf Course, etc.)
+Rather than maintain one large dataset trying to describe Land Codes and Land Programs, the improved workflow will separate General Land Codes and Land Programs information.
+Land Codes usually describes physical land types (Woodland, River, Cropland, etc.) while Land Programs documents Federal, State, or County managed land contracts that identify how people are using the land (Conservation, Commercial Woodland, Golf Course, etc.)

 The new structure uses smaller datasets that are more manageable, and describe similar yet independent land information.
 The layers can then be combined in order to build a single dataset for property valuation.
 Figure 2 outlines the individual land dataset’s types, codes, and descriptions.

-**The General Land Code layer acts as the intial base all other Land Programs are added upon.**
+**The General Land Code layer acts as the initial base all other Land Programs are added upon.**

 ```